Iraqi diaspora in Europe: Greece

 Greece is the most common entry point into the EU for Iraqis.
 A large proportion enter the country after a treacherous journey across the quasi-border separating Central and Southern Iraq from the northern regions, from where they cross the mountains into Turkey.
 Thereafter, they continue along the same routes as thousands of illegal migrants, arriving at one of the Greek islands by speedboat or crossing the Greek–Turkish land border.
 From Greece, Iraqis generally travel on before making an asylum claim, either to the northern European countries, or to Madrid, Spain from where the USA or Latin America can be reached.

 Hungary

 Approximately 1,200 Iraqi refugees have immigrated to Hungary.

 Ireland

 Sources claim there to be 340 Iraqi refugees living in Ireland.

 Italy

-The current population of Iraqis in Italy stands at around 1,300; however one source claims there to be 1,068, which is approximately 50 families.
+The current population of Iraqis in Italy stands at 6,043 according to ISTAT, representing an increase compared to 2016, when they were around the half of the current population.; however one source claims there to be 1,068, which is approximately 50 families.
 Most of these are priests, nuns and seminarians who have come to pursue their studies in Italy.
 The majority are residents of Rome.

 There have been recent appeals from the Iraqi community living in Italy to free any Italian and Iraqi Italian residents currently working in Iraq.

 In November 2007, 800 Iraqi Kurds sought refugee in Italy, of which only 20 of them applied for asylum and the other received 15-day expulsion orders.